ocaml/v2.ocaml.org/site/learn/faq.md

 * * *

 ###  Basic types
-#### Is it possible to do computations with arbritrary precision arithmetics?
+#### Is it possible to do computations with arbitrary precision arithmetic?

 OCaml provides a library called `Num` that handles exact arithmetic computation for rational numbers.